anroots/kohana-commoneer/README.md

 Documentation
 =============

-Minimal Kohana Userguide documentation is provided as well as Phpdoc style comments.
+Kohana Userguide documentation is provided as well as Phpdoc style comments.
+Activate the userguide module and navigate to http://localhost/your-kohana-path/guide.